 St Patrick’s College, Campbelltown - Staff Room & Middle School Refurbishment

-of an existing building into a new Middle School area as well as new staff facilities.
+This project is the first stage of the Master Plan development and involves the refurbishment of an existing building into a new Middle School area as well as new staff facilities.

 In keeping with the Master Plan the spaces are filled with finishes inspired by nature and natural lighting in order to create a strong connection to the surrounding landscaped areas.

 Credit: St Patrick’s, Campbelltown Staff Room | Photo: Daniel Mulheran